 A large amount of the price we pay for petrol is tax collected by the government.
 This is mainly spent on roads, road safety policing and public transport.
 However, GST is charged on all fuel purchases and this money goes to the government's general account.
 It is often argued that the government benefits when prices increase as this means more GST is collected.

-The government also introduced carbon charges on fuels through an emissions trading scheme on 1 July 2010, currently costing about 1 cent per litre.
+The government also introduced carbon charges on fuels through an emissions trading scheme on 1 July 2010, currently costing about 2.5 cents per litre.
 However, plans to introduce regional fuel taxes (up to 10 cents per litre) have been scrapped, and were instead replaced by smaller annual increases to the national petrol tax on 1 October 2009 and 2010 (3 cents per litre each), 2c in August 2012, and 3c each in July 2013, 2014 and 2015.
 However, the ACC levy collected in petrol tax was reduced by 3 cents per litre on 1 July 2015 to 6.9 cents per litre.